 - Start with getting key stakeholders committed to the ongoing project.

-- Dedicate time for strategic planning, you can help key stakeholders prioritise strategic planning.
+- Dedicate time for strategic planning.
+You can then help key stakeholders prioritise strategic planning.

 - Gather the tools and resources you need, then